NUWCDIVNPT/stig-manager/docs/reference/index.rst

             * Result - Not a Finding, Not Applicable, Open
             * Detail - Details describing the selected Result.
 Available according to Collection Settings.
             * Comment - Additional information included in the Review.
 Available according to Collection Settings.
-            * Autoresult - Indicates result originated from an automated SCAP scan or manual source
+            * Result Sprites - Colored flags indicating whether the result originated from an automated SCAP scan or manual source.
+Hover over these sprites for more info.

         * Status - The current state of the Review in the system.
 Configured via Collection Settings.
             * Status Label - Saved, Submitted, Accepted, or Rejected (Depends on Collection Settings.)